 Both medical and recreational marijuana have only been legal for a short period of time and in a select few states.
 Because of this, research on marijuana’s effects on male sexual performance is very limited, with only a few large-scale studies available from which to draw data.

-Right now, some studies indicate that marijuana can have positive effects on sexual enjoyment, while others indicate that it’s linked to erectile dysfunction and other issues.
-On the whole, there just isn’t enough study data available right now to provide a firm, definitive conclusion.
+Right now, some studies indicate that marijuana can have positive effects on sexual enjoyment, while others suggest that it’s linked to erectile dysfunction and other sexual health issues.

 On the whole, there just isn’t enough high quality scientific evidence available right now to give a firm, definitive conclusion on whether weed is good or bad for your sex life.